ososaama/API-Automation/readME.txt

 5-add json library (json simple) to your dependencies

--in src/test/java --> you will find the classes I created which covers API question (part 1 & 2)
+-in src/test/java --> you will find the classes I created